 Australia has been chosen as a great backdrop for many films.
 The bright sunshine and extraordinary nature make it an ideal subject for cinematographers.
-Wide angle lenses are a must…if not you miss too much.
+Wide-angle lenses are a must…if not, you miss too much.

-In the 1970’s the first Mad Max film, depicting a dystopian future and starring a young Mel Gibson, was filmed in the Australian outback.
+In 1970 the first Mad Max film, depicting a dystopian future and starring a young Mel Gibson, was filmed in the Australian outback.

-The 1990’s big hit movie out of Australia was the cross-dressing extravaganza Priscilla Queen of the Desert.
+The 1990s big hit movie out of Australia was the cross-dressing extravaganza Priscilla, Queen of the Desert.
 This film celebrated both the gay culture that is so much part of Sydney and continued the theme of sub-cultures colliding: the flamboyant gay culture with the outback conservatism.
 It’s a very funny film with crazy costumes and great musical sequences.

-Australia’s love affair with the big screen continues apace with many films being made and Australia also exporting much of its home-grown film talent.
+Australia’s love affair with the big screen continues apace, with many films being made and Australia also exporting much of its home-grown film talent.
 Just a few examples of famous Australian actors: Nicole Kidman, Mel Gibson, Russell Crowe and Kate Blanchet.

-Then in 2008 Baz Luhrmann brought out the movie Australia – a portrait of the country during war time and, as much as anything else, a great showcasing of the wonderful Australian landscapes.
+Then in 2008, Baz Luhrmann brought out the movie Australia – a portrait of the country during wartime and, as much as anything else, a great showcasing of the wonderful Australian landscapes.